 The message also says that the university could have negotiated a research post for Schimmelpenninck to keep him out of the classroom, but that was not done.

 The meeting concluded with a decision to protest out front of Schmon Tower and the Sir Isaac Brock statue on Jan.
 10 beginning at 3:00 p.m.
-A similar protest took place in 2016 when news broke of the two incidents mentioned above.
-The plan is to move the protest inside prior to 5:00 p.m., to outside of Schimmelpenninck’s classroom and remain there until the conclusion at 7:00 p.m.
+A similar protest took place when news broke of the two Schimmelpenninck incidents in 2016.
+The plan is to move the protest inside prior to 5:00 p.m., and continue outside of Schimmelpenninck’s classroom and remain there until the conclusion at 7:00 p.m.

 It was noted in the meeting that a majority of the students enrolled in Schimmelpenninck’s class, War and Peace in the Modern Age (HIST 2P64), are male students.